|BC Ministry of Environment

 The Guide on Climate Change Adaptation for the Mining Sector helps companies identify physical risks and potential impacts of climate change and implement adaptation measures.

 |Ministry of Water, Land and Air Protection

 ||The Flood Hazard Land Use Management Guidelines intend to help local governments, land-use managers, and approving officers develop and implement land-use management plans, and make subdivision approval decisions in areas subject to flood hazards.

 |US Federal Highway Administration

 ||Highways in the River Environment: Floodplains, Extreme Events, Risk, and Resilience

 This manual adresses the vulnerability of transportation facilities to extreme events and climate change in riverine environments.
 The US Federal Highway Administration intends this manual to provide technical guidance grounded in the best available and actionable engineering and scientific data and approaches with a framework that is adaptable to future improvements.

-These guidelines provide information about planning across the useful life of infrastructure, managing uncertainty, project specific considerations, and resilient design adjustments, relevant to buildings sector, and general civil engineering.
+These guidelines provide information about planning across the life of infrastructure, managing uncertainty, project-specific considerations, and resilient design adjustments relevant to buildings sector, as well as general civil engineering.